-We hope this gave you a few ideas on how to improve your e-commerce store’s SEO in 2021.
+We hope this gave you a few ideas on how to improve your e-commerce store’s SEO.

 SEO can be hard, and often take a frustratingly long time, but as we said up top it’s simply the best way to get sustainable long-term traffic coming to your website.

 Think of it as an investment, and you’ll quickly start to see which areas are getting you real returns, and which you should focus on.